Mole Control

 Apply between 2.3 to 4.6 lbs. of Valar Plus Bifenthrin Granules per 1,000 sq. ft. of turfgrass.
 We recommend using a push or broadcast spreader to spread the granules across your lawn.

 Load the appropriate amount of Valar Plus Bifenthrin Granules into your selected spreader.
-Broadcast it uniformly by walking across your treatment are in parallel lines once then at an perpendicular angle (like a grid pattern) the second time.
+Broadcast it uniformly by walking across your treatment in parallel lines once, then at a perpendicular angle (like a grid pattern) the second time.

-Once Valar Plus Bifenthrin Granules has been applied, active it by watering it in with 0.5 inches of water.
+Once Valar Plus Bifenthrin Granules has been applied, activate it with 0.5 inches of water.

 Using a Hand Spreader

 Moles are prolific pests of gardens and landscapes as these sites provide ideal conditions for soil-born insects.
-They also prefer moist, loam soils over the standard thick, dense soil in yard.
-For this reason, you will need to create a barrier around these sites with a repellent labeled to be used in these areas.
+They also prefer moist, loam soils over the yard's standard thick, dense soil.
+For this reason, you will need to create a barrier around these sites with a repellent labeled for use in these areas.

-Mole & Vole Stopper Granular Repellent is an organic, granular product that irritates the mole sense of smell and taste from areas treated with this product.
-As a non-toxic formulation this provides humane control and increases the use of other mole control products for homeowners.
+Mole & Vole Stopper Granular Repellent is an organic, granular product that irritates the mole's sense of smell and taste from areas treated with this product.
+As a non-toxic formulation, this provides humane control and increases homeowners' use of other mole control products.
 This product can be used near your garden, landscape, and parts of your property that you do not want moles to visit.

-This product will need to be applied with a garden spreader, push spreader, or handheld spreader.
-Apply Mole & Vole Stopper Granular Repellent liberally to dens, tunnels, entries and plants that need protection.
-When using near edible crops, apply a perimeter application.
+This product must be applied with a garden, push, or handheld spreader.
+Apply Mole & Vole Stopper Granular Repellent liberally to dens, tunnels, entries, and plants that need protection.
+When using near-edible crops, apply a perimeter application.

 Step 3: Set the Answer Mechanical Mole Trap